 3. I didn’t choose it, and I don’t enjoy it.

 I don’t know anyone who actually thinks OCD is chosen and enjoyable.
-But sometimes in Christian circles, obsessive-compulsive cycles can be met with misunderstanding and give the sense that I am consciously choosing them.
+But sometimes in Christian circles, obsessive-compulsive cycles can be met with misunderstanding, and I can get the sense that I am consciously choosing them.
 For instance, if I’m anxious, I must have brought it upon myself.
 However, I didn’t wake up one day and think “I’d really like to start obsessing about my salvation right now!”
 I am an image-bearer with conscious choice and free will, but that doesn’t mean everything that happens to me is my own doing.

 In addition, as the common phrases tend to communicate, OCD is not an enjoyable thing.
 It isn’t a quirky but useful personality trait.
 It isn’t an attribute.
 It disrupts my daily life with incessant doubts that consume my thoughts.
 It strips my relationship with God of comfort, peace, and joy.
 I wouldn’t wish it on anyone.